GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Special notes about `EPT Viewer`:
   - Specifically designed to stream tiles from Entwine Point Tiles (EPT) datasets
-  - Supports loading `ept.json` + `BIN or LAZ or ZST` tiles:
+  - Supports loading `ept.json` + `BIN / LAZ / ZST` tiles:
     - Normally loaded via URL (containing `ept.json` file)
-    - Local loading is supported, all required files need to be in a single folder
+    - Local loading is also supported but requires all files to be in a single folder
     - It is using customized `EPTStreamLoader` (derived from custom `EPT Loader`)
-    - This loader was also created with assistance from Microsoft Copilot and Google Gemini
+      - Also created with assistance from Microsoft Copilot and Google Gemini
-  - The viewer has live Gamma and Brightness controls as well as some statistics
+  - It has live Gamma and Brightness controls presented within [lil-gui](https://lil-gui.georgealways.com/)
+  - It also has some switchable statistics:
+    - FPS / MS / MB stats are using [stats.js](https://github.com/mrdoob/stats.js/) library
+    - Additional static overlay shows number of nodes (geometries) and total points loaded
+  - If Classification Classes are present then `lil-gui` will show them as checkboxes
-  - The viewer allows setting Level Of Detail (LOD):
+  - It allows setting Level Of Detail (LOD):
     - The same as for the above `PCD+XYZ+LAS Viewer` except for Gamma
     - Tile selectivity is based on the LOD set depth (defaults to 0 which is root only)
   - Consider adjusting LOD settings to improve performance and memory usage

 - Special notes about `COPC Viewer`:
   - Specifically designed to stream selective nodes from Cloud-Optimized Point Clouds (COPC) datasets:
-    - This is a simple viewer that will not keep loading/removing nodes with camera movement
+    - This is a simple viewer that will not keep loading or removing nodes with camera movement
   - Normally loaded via URL (containing a link to `COPC LAZ` file)
+  - Local loading is not supported unless files are served by some local range HTTP server (like python's RangeHTTPServer)
-  - It is using customized `COPCStreamLoader`:
+  - This viewer is using customized `COPCStreamLoader`:
-    - This loader was also created with assistance from Microsoft Copilot and Google Gemini
+    - Also created with assistance from Microsoft Copilot and Google Gemini
-  - The viewer has live Gamma and Brightness controls as well as some statistics
+  - It has live Gamma and Brightness controls presented within [lil-gui](https://lil-gui.georgealways.com/)
+  - It also has some switchable statistics:
+    - FPS / MS / MB stats are using [stats.js](https://github.com/mrdoob/stats.js/) library
+    - Additional static overlay shows number of nodes (geometries) and total points loaded
+  - If Classification Classes are present then `lil-gui` will show them as checkboxes
   - The viewer allows setting Level Of Detail (LOD):
     - The same as for the above `PCD+XYZ+LAS Viewer` except for Gamma
     - Node selectivity is based on the LOD set depth (defaults to 0 which is root only)